Victoria Hill, Queensland

+Geography

+The locality is bounded to the west by the Condamine River and partially to the north by Dalrymple Creek.

+The terrain varies from 410 to 470 m.
+The land use is predominantly crop growing with some grazing on native vegetation.

+Dalrymple Creek Road enters the locality from the east (Talgai) and terminates in the north-east of the locality.

 History

 Victoria Hill State School opened in July 1911.
 It closed on 31 December 1963.
+It was on a 4 acre site at 2223 Dalrymple Creek Road (28.01478°S 151.78912°E).

 The Victoria Hill Hall was officially opened on Saturday 13 September 1930 by William Deacon, the Member of the Queensland Legislative Assembly for Cunningham.
 A sports afternoon and ball were held to celebrate the opening.